 Students 18 and younger traveling to Canada by bus need to have either their original birth certificate or a certified copy with them in order to cross the border (if traveling by plane, or if they are 19 or older they will need a passport).
 In addition, students should bring a government-issued photo ID (if available) to prove they are the person whose birth certificate they are presenting.

 It's necessary that we have your first, middle and last name on file exactly as your name appears on your passport.
 If the full name on your ACIS account does not match that on your passport, please contact Client Services immediately at 1-877-795-0813 or email firstname.lastname@example.org.

 No visas are required for U.S. citizens traveling to western or central Europe, Costa Rica or Mexico.
-Visas are required for U.S. citizens traveling to Africa, Australia, Brazil, China, Cuba, Egypt, Japan, Russia and Turkey.* ACIS will assist U.S. passport holders in obtaining visas for these countries.
+Visas are required for U.S. citizens traveling to Australia, Cambodia, China, Cuba, Egypt, Russia, Turkey and Vietnam.* Groups traveling to Australia are responsible for securing their own ETA Tourist Visa.
+For many of the other destinations, ACIS will assist U.S. passport holders to obtain necessary visas.
 Your group leader will collect your group's passports and send them to ACIS for visa application processing approximately 120 days prior to departure.
 Visas are necessary for participants connecting through these countries, even if they are not the final destination.

 * Visas may be required for other destinations.
 Please contact your group leader for more information.